Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Conclusions

 We present an additional theorem, discussing the case where player $B$ has little funds left in the channel.
 Since the roles of player $A$ and $B$ are arbitrary, it is of little importance because the results give stronger security guarantees as for the case where $A$ has a low balance.
 Nevertheless, we state it for the sake of completeness.

-\begin{theorem} If there exists an old state with $b+d_B<f$, but $a \geq f$, then \begin{enumerate} \item $(H)$ is secure. \item $(C_h,S)$ is not practical, not weak immune, but \srp. \end{enumerate} \end{theorem} \begin{proof} To prove (1), we start by showing weak immunity.
-Consider any strategy, where $B$ chooses $P$ after $(D)$, $S$ after $(C_h)$ and $H$ after $C_c$.
-Then $(H)$ is weak immune, because $B$'s deviations have no impact on the history and $A$'s deviations can never bring $B$'s utility below zero.
+\begin{theorem} If there exists an old state with $b+d_B<f$, but $a \geq f$, then \begin{enumerate} \item $(H)$ is secure. \item $(C_h,S)$ is not practical, not weak immune, but \srp. \end{enumerate} \end{theorem} \begin{proof} To prove (1), we start by showing weak immunity for a strategy $\sigma$ with history $(H)$.
+Consider $\sigma$, where $A$ takes action $H$ initially, player $B$ chooses $P$ after $(D)$, $S$ after $(C_h)$ and $H$ after $(C_c)$.
+Then $\sigma$ and thus $(H)$ is weak immune, because $B$'s deviations have no impact on the history and $A$'s deviations can never bring $B$'s utility below zero.